discord-tickets/docs/docs/self-hosting/reverse-proxy.md

 # Reverse proxy setup

 !!! bug
-    Please disregard this page for now.
-    You are likely to encounter issues, which should be fixed before or in version 4.1.
+    You can attempt this, but you are likely to encounter issues, which should be fixed before or in version 4.1.

 Securing your bot with [SSL/TLS encryption](https://www.cloudflare.com/en-gb/learning/ssl/what-is-ssl/) is strongly recommended.